The Coffey Blog

 While many publishers are embracing AMP, others are taking a more wait-and-see approach.
 And while AMP is open source, Google obviously came up with the standard, and is also the biggest contributor to the project.

 The takeaway for hospital marketers?
 Get mobile.
-If that's still on your list to accomplish, contact us and ask about scheduling a free website audit.
+If that's still on your list to accomplish, contact us.